ybce/PalindromeChecker/README.md

 This checker will check alphanumeric strings under 100 characters only.

 ## Schema
 For the backend database, I used SQLite3 to store and retrieve the data.
-Again, I opted for something more lightweight for this challenge for the quick prototyping benefit.
+I opted for something more lightweight for this challenge for the quick prototyping benefit.
 I have 1 table in my schema and it was created as follows:

 ### Messages:
 ```